-Now, if your chord still doesn’t right, go back to your finger positioning and check if they are positioned correctly.
+Now, if your chord still doesn’t sound right, go back to your finger positioning and check if they are positioned correctly.
 Also, play each string individually to see if any of them is muted.
 You won’t master this string instantly, so don’t worry if you are not getting it right now.
 It’s a natural process of transitioning into a great guitarist.

 What is the alternative chord of which you have spoken about?

 A D-major alternative you might want to try is the D-major barre chord.
 Yeah not much of a “name” difference and sound, but the chord pattern itself is entirely different.
 Again, this one might be easier or harder.
 But it never hurts to try, right?